Advanced Motor Fuels in Germany

 Drivers and Policies

 Germany has set significant targets to reduce greenhouse gas (GHG) emissions on both the European Union (EU) and national levels (e.g., European Green Deal and Federal Climate Change Act).
-The transition toward decarbonization progressed in 2023 despite a year marked by the ongoing Russian invasion of Ukraine.
-Overall, energy security and climate change mitigation remain the key priorities of the German government.[1]
-The government aims to accelerate the energy transition by ending reliance on Russian oil and gas, encouraging energy savings and costs reductions, building liquefied natural gas (LNG) terminals, creating a bridge to hydrogen utilization, and phasing out nuclear power.[2]
-Importantly, massive budget cuts for climate protection measures are expected for the upcoming years, due to a decision by the Federal Constitutional Court.[3]
+The transition toward decarbonization progressed in 2024 despite another year marked by the ongoing Russian invasion of Ukraine and other challenging incidents, globally and on the national level.
+On a national level, the break-up of the German government in November 2024 can be considered the most challenging threat.
+The elections of the German Bundestag in February 2025 indicated a change in the German government.
+While the new government’s progress and agenda cannot be predicted, it is likely that energy security and climate change mitigation will remain two of the key priorities of the new German government.
+Further, it can be expected that previously agreed legal frameworks such as the Climate Change Act or the Climate Action Programme will remain in force.
+Even if slight changes and amendments occur, the new government is likely to aim to continue the energy transition by remaining independent from Russian oil and gas, encouraging energy savings and costs reductions for renewable energies, building liquefied natural gas (LNG) terminals, and creating a bridge to hydrogen utilization.

-In the Climate Change Act, Germany set binding targets of at least a 65% decrease in GHG emissions by 2030 (compared to 1990 levels) and aims to reach the ambitious goal of becoming carbon neutral by 2045.[4]
-For the first time, Germany managed to reach its GHG emissions goals in 2023; the government is optimistic that the nation can also reach its goals for 2030.[5]
-Notably, achievement of the 2023 goal was partially due to a slow-down in the economy.[6]
+In the Climate Change Act, Germany set binding targets of at least a 65% decrease in GHG emissions by 2030 (compared to 1990 levels) and aims to reach the ambitious goal of becoming carbon-neutral by 2045.[2]
+For the first time, Germany managed to reach its GHG emissions goals in 2023 and could continue this trend in 2024.
+According to calculations of the Federal Environment Agency, the CO2 emissions have further decreased in 2024 by 23 million tons (3.4 %) compared to 2023.[3]
+Thus, the government is optimistic that the nation can also reach its goals for 2030.[4]
+Notably, CO2 reductions in 2024 could be achieved due to significant savings in the energy economy, industrial sector and agriculture whereas the transport and building sector missed their reduction goals.[5]
 The permissible emission budget for the transport sector is 85 million tonnes (Mt) carbon dioxide equivalent (CO2-eq) in 2030.
-Moreover, the federal government forecasts a cumulative compliance gap of 180 Mt CO2-eq for the transport sector by 2030.[7]
+The federal government forecasts a cumulative compliance gap of 180 Mt CO2-eq for the transport sector by 2030.[6]

 Although Germany has already taken comprehensive climate measures, further efforts are required to achieve the CO2 savings goal formulated in the Climate Change Act.[10]
 Figure 1 illustrates the massive gap between trends and targets in the transport sector, highlighting that significant action must be taken quickly to reach the GHG emissions target of 85 Mt CO2-eq by 2030.

 The requirements outlined in the RED on sustainability and balancing GHG emissions are codified into national law by the biofuel sustainability ordinance (Biokraft-NachV)).
-The RED was revised in 2023, and took effect on 20 November 2023.[14]
-The revised RED sets an overall binding renewable energy target of at least 42.5% at the EU level by 2030 — but aiming for 45%, requiring Germany to codify most of the directive’s provisions into national law within an 18-month period.[15]
+The RED was revised in 2023, and took effect on November 20, 2023.[14]
+The revised RED sets an overall binding renewable energy target of at least 42.5% at EU level by 2030 — but aiming for 45%, requiring Germany to codify most of the directive’s provisions into national law within an 18-month period.[15]
+The German government elaborated a draft law accordingly which was approved in July 2024.[16]

-Importantly, the German government does not consider nuclear power a viable option; the last nuclear power plants were closed on 15 April 2023.[16]
-Germany’s position on nuclear power is unlike that of many European countries, where nuclear power is considered an essential energy source.[17]
-Similarly the National Energy and Climate Plan (NECP) is an instrument of the EU to ensure that all EU Member States jointly work toward reaching EU climate goals.
-The national plans are monitored closely to ensure that every Member State is on the right track.[18]
-Germany submitted a first draft of the updated NECP to the Commission in November 2023.[19]
+Importantly, the German government does not consider nuclear power a viable option; the last nuclear power plants were closed on April 15, 2023.[17]
+Germany’s position on nuclear power is unlike that of many European countries, where nuclear power is considered an essential energy source.[18]
+Similarly, the National Energy and Climate Plan (NECP) is an instrument of the EU to ensure that all EU Member States jointly work toward reaching EU climate goals.
+The national plans are monitored closely to ensure that every Member State is on the right track.
+Germany submitted a final update of the NECP 2021-2030 to the Commission in August 2024.[19]

 To decarbonize the transport sector, high priority has recently been given to the enforcement of hydrogen and LNG infrastructure along the most important middle- and long-distance road networks and the expansion of the charging infrastructure for electric vehicles.
-The Federal Ministry for Economic Affairs and Climate Action (BMWK) invested EUR 62 million in the construction of three bunker vessels (refueling ships) for LNG, which will later be used to refuel ammonia.[20]
+The Federal Ministry for Economic Affairs and Climate Action (BMWK) invested EUR 62 million in the construction of three bunker vessels or FSRU (Floating Storage Regasification Unit) for LNG, which will later be used to refuel ammonia.[20]
 The project’s aim is to build a modern and sustainable infrastructure for maritime vessels.
-Likewise, the first German LNG terminal was inaugurated on 17 December 2022 in Wilhelmshaven.
+Likewise, the first German LNG terminal was inaugurated on December 17, 2022 in Wilhelmshaven.
 Overall, three LNG terminals are currently in use, while three LNG terminals are still under construction.[21]
-The capacities of these three terminals will initially enable import of around 13.5 billion cubic meters of LNG to Germany in 2023.[22]
-Overall, the federal government is sowing the seeds for a transition in the maritime sector.
+The capacity of all six units totals 30 billion m3.[22]

 The application of hydrogen as a transport fuel is one of Germany’s main strategies to reach GHG quotas, as outlined in the National Hydrogen Strategy dated June 2020.
 By 2030, the EU expects to have capacity to meet a total hydrogen demand of 90 to 110 terawatt hours (TWh) (approximately 2.7 to 3.3 million metric tons), of which about 14 TWh (0.4 million metric tons) will be produced in Germany.[23]
-The strategy includes a strong focus on green hydrogen from electrolysis based on renewable electricity; biomass-based hydrogen is only considered on biotechnological routes or even as an advanced biofuel in line with the RED II.
+The strategy includes a strong focus on green hydrogen from electrolysis based on renewable electricity; biomass-based hydrogen is only considered on biotechnological routes or even as advanced biofuel in line with the RED II.
 In this respect, Germany’s strategy differs from the EU hydrogen strategy, which includes biomass as a renewable hydrogen source.[24]
 The strategy highlights the overall critical stance of the federal government toward using biomass for renewable fuel production.
-The strategy was revised in July 2023 and takes into account the increased level of ambition on the path to climate neutrality and the changing demands and challenges that have resulted from the Russian war of aggression.[25]
-The main points of the strategy include accelerating the market ramp-up of hydrogen, ensuring sufficient availability of hydrogen and its derivatives, development of an efficient hydrogen infrastructure, and establishment of hydrogen applications in the sectors.[26]
-In addition, the federal government aims to become the leading supplier of hydrogen technologies by 2023 and to create the right conditions to support the introduction of hydrogen.[27]
+The strategy was revised in July 2023 and takes into account the increased level of ambition on the path to climate neutrality and the changing demands and challenges that have resulted from the Russian war of aggression.
+The main points of the strategy include accelerating the market ramp-up of hydrogen, ensuring sufficient availability of hydrogen and its derivatives, development of an efficient hydrogen infrastructure, and establishment of hydrogen applications in the sectors.[25]

 The power-to-liquid (PtL) Roadmap, published in May 2021, outlines Germany’s efforts to expand the production of sustainable aviation fuel (SAF) from renewable energy sources.[26]
 The federal government, federal states, and industry representatives agreed in particular that electricity-based PtL kerosene from renewable energy sources will play a key role in making the aviation sector carbon-neutral and sustainable.
 Germany has set a goal of a minimum of 200,000 tonnes of PtL kerosene used in German aviation by 2030; this target is linked to the National Hydrogen Strategy.[27]
 The country intends to achieve the target through technological development, establishing uniform sustainability criteria, and supporting the market ramp-up.